Local Offer Q&A

 Our practitioners are welcoming and friendly, providing an inclusive, sensitive and positive approach.
 They provide good role models for positive behaviour and are consistent in the day to day care of all our children.

 Personal health plans can be adopted if necessary and staff will be trained in giving the appropriate medication for your child if required.
 All medication is kept safely away from any children and should you child require any prescribed medication then you will be required to complete and sign a Medication Permission form.
 All staff at Phoenix Nursery are First Aid trained and management complete all medical forms.
-Claire Erzingher and Nicola Carey are the Designated Safeguarding Persons and all staff attend regular safeguarding training.
+Claire Erzingher and Luisa Erzingher are the Designated Safeguarding Persons and all staff attend regular safeguarding training.
 All our Policies and Procedures are available for parents in our main entrance and our Manager (Claire Erzingher) and the Deputy Manager (Luisa Erzingher) are always available to discuss any problems you may have or sensitive issues.

 We are aware that some kinds of undesirable behaviour may arise from a child’s special needs.
 We will refer to our Behaviour Management policy and will work with you and your child to provide a consistent and planned approach to improve behaviour.
 For further details, please see our Policy or speak to our designated Behaviour Management officer Claire Erzingher.